-As a result of the matters discussed in the section headed "GOING CONCERN AND MITIGATION MEASURES", the Group's financial conditions, together with the other matters as described in note 2(a)(i) to the consolidated financial statements, indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern, the Company's auditor does not express an opinion on the Group's consolidated financial statements for the year ended 31 December 2021.
-The Independent Auditor's Report is contained in pages 66 to 69 of this annual report.
+As a result of the matters discussed in the section headed "GOING CONCERN AND MITIGATION MEASURES", the Group's financial conditions, together with the other matters as described in note 2(a)(i) to the consolidated financial statements, indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern, the Company's auditor does not express an opinion on the Group's consolidated financial statements for the year ended 31 December 2022.
+The Independent Auditor's Report is contained in pages 90 to 92 of this annual report.

 As set out in note 2(a)(i) to the consolidated financial statements as contained in this annual report, the Directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions.
-Despite that the auditor could not obtain sufficient evidence regarding the going concern of the Group, the Group in recent years achieved steady growth in property sales and maintained at a reasonable level, trend of decreasing balance of total borrowings, as well as continuous improvements in the operating cash flows, although occasionally there was operating net cash outflow. (details as set out in the section headed "Going Concern and Mitigation Measures" in "Management Discussion and Analysis - Financial Review" in pages 25 to 26 of this annual report).
-With all the measures mentioned in note 2(a)(i) to the consolidated financial statements, the Directors of the Company are expecting the Group's overall financial position to be further improved in the coming year.
+Despite that the auditor could not obtain sufficient evidence regarding the going concern of the Group, the Group in recent years achieved steady growth in property sales and maintained at a reasonable level, trend of decreasing balance of total borrowings, as well as continuous improvements in the operating cash flows, although occasionally there was operating net cash outflow.
+However, the outbreak of COVID-19 pandemic in the past three years caused the Group to be affected by the weakened purchasing power in the property market and also has dragged down the pace of property development of the Group's projects that resulted in low level of property resources available for sale.
+The impact of COVID-19 on the Group may continue to adversely affect the Group's operation in the short to medium run (details as set out in the section headed "Going Concern and Mitigation Measures" in "Management Discussion and Analysis - Financial Review" in pages 26 to 27 of this annual report).
+With all the measures mentioned in note 2(a)(i) to the consolidated financial statements, the Directors of the Company are expecting the Group's overall financial position to be improved in the coming year.